-Scouting experience during the 1960’s was in Whakatane and most of life’s useful lessons learned there and then.
-Contact with Scouting has been ongoing informally through networks and also helping with accounting and audit at the neighbourhood level.
+Murray’s Scouting experience during the 1960s was in Whakatane and most of life’s useful lessons were learned there and then.
+His contact with Scouting has been ongoing informally through networks, and also helping with accounting and audit at the neighbourhood level.

-Married with two adult children, Murray lives in Ngaio in Wellington and works for Kendons, Chartered Accountants in Lower Hutt.
+Married with two adult children, Murray lives in Ngaio in Wellington.
+He is retired and a Director for Kendons, Chartered Accountants in Lower Hutt.
 Interests include old cars, music, gardening and cycling for recreation and pleasure.

 Denise Church grew up in Auckland, where she was a Girl Guide.
 She is a Scout Leader at Brooklyn Scouts in Wellington.
 Denise enjoys empowering youth to lead.
 She is currently facilitating the Vision 2025 exercise.